The Oliver Project - EQ Homes

 The Oliver Project was designed in collaboration with eQ Homes and West Of Main Shoppe, our furniture store located in Ottawa.

-We were involved in the process from start to end, from architectural drawings and material selections, to site walk-throughs and furniture install!
-We absolutely love the end result, and tip our hats off to all the collaborators involved in producing this dreamy home.
+We were involved in the process from start to end, from architectural drawings and material selections, to site walk-throughs and furniture installation!
+We absolutely love the end result, and tip our hats to all of the collaborators involved in producing this dreamy home.

-The double height entrance is bright and spacious and deserved lots of attention!
-We designed full-wall wainscotting on the stairwell wall, and on the wall surrounding the entry door.
-This wainscotting continues all the way down the stairwell to the basement.
-For the floor, we had the idea of a checkered tile installation but found that the typical black and white palette would be too contrasting and distracting.
-So, we selected a creamy white tile and soft grey tile instead, and are so happy with our decision.
-This creates a soft and neutral visual detail, which is just what we wanted!
+The double-height entrance is bright and spacious and deserved lots of attention!
+We designed full-wall wainscotting on the stairwell wall, which continues down to the basement, and on the wall surrounding the entry door.
+For the floor, we loved the idea of a checkered tile installation, but found that the typical black and white palette would be too contrasting and distracting.
+We selected a creamy white tile and soft grey tile instead, and are so happy with our decision.
+This tile colour combination and pattern create a soft and neutral visual detail, which is just what we wanted!
 Lastly, we needed something extra special to hang from the high ceiling.
-The Moravian Pendant is a classic silhouette and installed in a cluster of three, it paired wonderfully with the wall and the floor.
+The Moravian Pendant is a classic silhouette; we installed a cluster of three which paired wonderfully with the wall and the floor.

 The living room, open to the kitchen and dining room, is delineated by the vaulted ceiling.
 We added wood beams painted in white to keep the space feeling airy and tall.
 For ceiling lighting, we dropped the 60” Valencia Chandelier – a classic wagon wheel fixture with exposed bulbs.